USGS-R/LSTM_temp2/README.md

 23 Hidden_list = [100]
  ```

-If desired, you can change the number of epochs and number of random number seeds used.
-The LSTM model is trained (in serial) for each seed over the specified number of epochs.
+If desired, you can change the number of epochs and number of random number
+ seeds used.
+The LSTM model is trained (in serial) for each seed over the
+ specified number of epochs.
+The script is configured to run 2000 epochs for six
+ different seeds by default.

 Seeds are set on line 24 or `StreamTemp-Integ.py`:
 ```